dolgreen/zoomInfo/README.md

     - express
     - nest js

-Down below i have an explenation how to activate each of them they both do the same.
+Down below I have an explenation how to activate each of them they both do the same.
 Fell free to try both!

+About the DB:
+    I moved to a mongoDB (atlas) so if you need premission or something doesnt work feel free to contact me.

 # Setup